SAP-samples/teched2025-AD166/exercises/ex2/README.md

 	</mvc:View>
 	````

+**Step 3: Update the controller**

+3. **Rename the controller file**

-3. You'll see in the view, that it references a controller called `Sensors`.
+   You'll see in the view, that it references a controller called `Sensors`.
 Alongside the views, Easy-UI5 also created a controller for each view.
 Therefore, we need to rename the `Main.controller.ts` to `Sensors.controller.ts` as well.
 The controller is located under `keepcool.sensormanager/webapp/controller`.

+4. **Update the controller class name**

-4. Additionally, we need to rename the class name of the controller from `Main` to `Sensors`.
+   Additionally, we need to rename the class name of the controller from `Main` to `Sensors`.

 	***keepcool.sensormanager/webapp/controller/Sensors.controller.ts***
 	```ts